 A bit of history

-Remember 1 November 1993?
-Not really?
-Well, on that day, the citizens of all Member States achieved a new legal status as ‘citizens of the European Union’.
-The (economic) ‘European Community’ was also replaced by the (political) ‘European Union’.
+Does 1 November 1993 ring a bell?
+On that day, the citizens of all the Member States achieved a new legal status as 'citizens of the European Union'.
+The (economic) 'European Community' was also replaced by the (political) 'European Union'.
 This was — and remains — a worldwide and historic first; no other citizen across the globe enjoys transnational rights, enabling them to participate actively in the shaping of legislation across nation states.

 Not yet an EU citizen?

 There is only one way you can become a citizen of the European Union.
-You need to be or become an eligible citizen of one of the (currently) 28 Member States.
-In other words, there is no way to obtain this status without being a citizen of one of the Member States.
-This means that EU citizenship complements local, regional and national citizenship — but never replaces it.
-However, national citizenship legislation across the EU is very varied.
-It includes voting ages (in Austria, this is set at 16 instead of 18), limitations on dual citizenship (in some Member States this is linked to origin) and even multiple options (Danish citizens living in the Faroe Islands can choose to have EU citizenship).
+You need to be or become an eligible citizen of one of the Member States.
+In other words, there is no other way to obtain this status without being a citizen of one of the Member States.
+EU citizenship complements local, regional and national citizenship – but never replaces it.

 EU citizens have four main political rights and freedoms: